axeleroy/gcal-to-ics/README.md

 ### Why does it ask permission for `calendar.google.com`?

-In order to intercept event creation URLs, the add-on must request access to Google Calendar's domain.
-Don't worry, it does not access any other URL nor any content in Google Calendar.
+In order to intercept event creation URLs, the add-on must request permission to Google Calendar's domain.
+Because it only requests permission to intercept requests, it cannot read Google's response nor the content of the page.

 ### The add-on did not create an ICS file and simply showed me the Google Calendar interface